michaelfeil/infinity/README.md

 ### Launch the CLI using a pre-built docker container (recommended)
 Instead of installing the CLI via pip, you may also use docker to run `michaelf34/infinity`.
-Make sure you mount your accelerator, i.e. install nvidia-docker and activate with `--gpus all`.
+Make sure you mount your accelerator ( i.e. install `nvidia-docker` and activate with `--gpus all`).

 ```bash
 port=7997